zopefoundation/Zope/docs/zopebook/AppendixC.rst

 and ``default`` not as standard variables but in a special way.
 Trying to change their value may have undefined effects.

+Note that beside variables you can use ``CONTEXTS`` as initial element in a path expression.
+Its value is a mapping from predefined variable names to their value.
+This can be used to access the predefined variable when it is hidden by a user defined definition for its name.
+Again, `attrs` is special; it is not covered by `CONTEXTS`.

 TALES Exists expressions
 ========================